 Q. How should these payments be made?

-The I-140 and I-145 filing fees should be made out to the USCIS in a money order or cashiers check.
-It is usually not advisable to combine the payments as it may cause confusion.
+The I-140 and I-145 filing fees should be paid to the USCIS in a money order or cashier’s check.
+Combining the payments is usually not advisable as it may cause confusion.

-The DS-260 fee has a very specific payment method which can be viewed here.
+The DS-260 fee has a very specific payment method which you should familiarize yourself with.

 Q. Can I get a refund?